Sunshine Skies

 For a very detailed pictorial history of this particular aircraft CLICK HERE.

-N28AA is pictured at its current home in Virginia.
+N28AA is pictured in 2023 at its current home in Virginia.
 Photo courtesy of Luke Curtas.

 Previous owner Jim Sells flew it regularly to air shows and locally from Peachtree City, GA.
 It was also a common sight at nearby Thomaston, GA (cheap avgas) and the Peach State Aerodrome (good food) near Williamson, GA.